From question to

 With EconChat

 One question.
-Data from IMF, World Bank, and OECD merged automatically.
+IMF, World Bank, and OECD merged automatically.

-20 minutes formatting a chart in PowerPoint.
+20 minutes formatting a chart.
 Screenshot it for the brief.

 “Where did this number come from?”
-Dig through your Downloads folder.
+Dig through Downloads.

 Every number links to its source, API call, and data vintage.

-Copy numbers from a staff report PDF into your spreadsheet.
+Copy numbers from a staff report PDF.
 Retype what you can’t select.

 Paste the URL.
 Tables extracted and structured automatically.